Scroll Top

 This statement was published in the Raleigh News and Observer and Durham Herald Sun on March 8, 2020, by the 30 organizations listed.
 An earlier version was published on September 8-9, 2020 by Binkley Church in the News and Observer, the Durham Herald Sun, and the UNC Daily Tarheel.

-The Humanitarian Crisis Community Group, includes more than 35 organizations in the Triangle area, and works together by:
+The Justice in Action Community Group, includes more than 35 organizations in the Triangle area, and works together by:

 • Responding as a unified group quickly and visibly to injustice in our communities and nation, urging others to speak up as well.